Is your mailbox inundated with “preapproved” credit card offers? You may consider it junk mail, but credit card issuers have a different mentality.

 2. Preliminary screenings will damage my credit

 That initial credit screening to determine whether you should receive a credit card offer is considered a soft inquiry, similar to when you pull your own credit report, and it has no bearing on your credit score.

 The bank sending you the conditional offer of credit has a rough idea of where your credit score may fall, but a full copy of your credit report has not actually been pulled and reviewed by the lender.
 Therefore, only a “soft inquiry” shows up on your credit reports anytime you receive a preapproved credit card offer.
 Soft credit inquiries do not hurt your credit scores.

 However, if you apply for the card, a hard inquiry will result, which could have a negative effect on your credit score.

 3. I’ll receive these offers forever

-Under the Fair Credit Reporting Act, you have the option to prohibit the credit bureaus from including your contact information in lists provided to card issuers for five years or permanently.
+Under the Fair Credit Reporting Act, you have the option to prohibit the credit bureaus from including your contact information in lists provided to card issuers.

-To do so, simply visit www.optoutprescreen.com and select your preference.
+To do so, simply visit www.optoutprescreen.com.
 Once you have done so, you will be asked to enter your name, address, Social Security number and date of birth to verify your identity.
 The Federal Trade Commission provides more information about the process.